canro91/canro91.github.io/_posts/2022-06-13-LinqMistakes.md

 Notice the output only shows the debugging messages once, even though we looped through the collection twice.
 We forced the query to be evaluated only once with the `ToList` method.

 Voilà!
 Those are the five most common LINQ mistakes.
 I know they seem silly, but we often overlook them.
-Especially we often forgot about the lazy evaluation of LINQ queries.
+Especially we often forget about the lazy evaluation of LINQ queries.
 If you want to take a deeper look at LINQ and all of its features, check my [Quick Guide to LINQ]({% post_url 2021-01-18-LinqGuide %}), these [five common LINQ methods in Pictures]({% post_url 2022-05-16-LINQMethodsInPictures %}) and [how to use LINQ GroupBy method]({% post_url 2022-05-30-HowToUseLinqGroupBy %}).

 {%include linq_course.html %}